cyberomin/cyberomin.github.io/_posts/2018-26-06-twitter-i-need-a-job.md

 description: "Every week, I see at least 10 tweets from job seekers asking for jobs.
 And everytime I see these tweets, I think to myself, will I hire this person?"
 ---

 Every week, I see at least 10 tweets from job seekers asking for jobs.
 And every time I see these tweets, I think to myself, will I hire this person?
-These tweets, most times seek to be empathy based instead of value based.
+These tweets, most times seek to be sympathy based instead of value based.
 There's also an interesting pattern to these tweets and it goes thus -
 > "I graduated with first class in X. I am looking for a job.
 Please RT, my potential employer may be on your TL."

 The first thing that comes to mind when I see this kind of tweet is why should I hire you?
 Should I just hire you based on the fact that you made the first class?
 I, for one, don't think that's a strong enough reason for me(as a potential employer) to make that hiring decision.